paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-007-labor-management-relations.md

 ### Statutory Notes

 #### Executive Order No. 11482
 Ex.
 Ord.
 No. 11482, Sept.
 22, 1969, 34 F.R.
 14723, which related to the Construction Industry Collective Bargaining Commission, was revoked by Ex.
 Ord.
 No. 12110, Dec.
 28, 1978, 44 F.R.
-1069, set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5, Government Organization and Employees.
+1069, formerly set out as a note under [section 1013 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section1013&num=0&edition=prelim), Government Organization and Employees.

 #### Executive Order No. 11849
 Ex.
 Ord.
 No. 11849, Apr.
 1, 1975, 40 F.R.
 14887, which related to the Collective Bargaining Committee in Construction, was revoked by Ex.
 Ord.
 No. 12110, Dec.
 28, 1978, 44 F.R.
-1069, set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5, Government Organization and Employees.
+1069, formerly set out as a note under [section 1013 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section1013&num=0&edition=prelim), Government Organization and Employees.

 <a id="section-172"></a>